theislab/LODE/feature_segmentation/README.md

 ## general

+in the

+- /storage/groups/ml01/datasets/projects/20201010_LODE_segmentation/feature_segmentation/

-in the /storage/groups/ml01/datasets/projects/20201010_LODE_segmentation/feature_segmentation/ directory one find the data files for the segmentation project.
+directory one find the data files for the segmentation project.

 This includes unrevised and revised json file.
 Please use revised (by default stored in the above written TRAIN_DATA_PATH).
 During the annotations process standards were changed, hence the unrevised annotations sometimes contains annotation errors.

+in the directory

+- /storage/groups/ml01/datasets/projects/20201010_LODE_segmentation/feature_segmentation/data/records

+You will find the records of the revised images and annotations.

 ### generating segmentation masks from json annotations files